mzguntalan/zoar/README.md

 ```

 A _qualifier_ in zoar is a way to describe a struct.
 You might have a `Big Red {5,4,6}` or `{Green "apple", Red "banana"}`.
 While you could potentially encode qualifiers inside the struct itself like having a field called `qualifier:string`, it offers a distinct struct in typechecking.

+Qualifiers can be made on the fly within a struct definition and those qualifiers are scoped to that struct definition and so accessing `Poodle` of `dog` is done through `dog.Poodle`.
+So if `cat` also used `Poodle` inside its definition, `dog.Poodle` and `cat.Poodle` would then be treated different.

 Further inspecting the snippet above we see `Poodle {name, ...} = d` which is called a _bind_ statement in zoar.
 A bind is an expression that can either succeed or fail in capturing the value of the right-hand-side.
 It is a destructuring which includes the qualifier in the destructuring.